Default S3 method

 A character vector defining the factor levels that will be in the new factor (from smallest to largest).
 This should have length

-and should not include a level for missing (seekeep_na
+cuts+1and should not include a level for missing (seekeep_nabelow).- prefix

 A single parameter value to be used as a prefix for the factor levels (e.g.

-, ...).
+bin1,bin2, ...).
 If the string is not a valid R name, it is coerced to one.
-Ifprefix = NULL
+Ifprefix = NULLthen the factor levels will be labelled according to the output ofcut().- keep_na

 A logical for whether a factor level should be created to identify missing values in